jandolian/game_design/assassin.md

 ### Smoke Screen:
 > The assassin throws a smoke bomb onto the ground concealing his movements and blinding his enemies for a short duration within a medium radius around the bomb.

+### Lightning Reflexes:
+> The assassin is able to focus his mind during battle, allowing him the chance to passively dodge incoming strikes.